pipiskabobrabrbrbr/swarm_factory/README.md

-# 🏭 Swarm Factory Demo: Dynamic Multi-Agent System Bootstrapper 🚀
+# 🏭 Swarm Factory DEMO: Dynamic Multi-Agent System Bootstrapper 🚀

 The swarm_factory repository is the ultimate quickstart and reference implementation for the Agent Factory component of the Swarm framework.